 Invest in Exposed Leg Furniture

 Opting for furniture with exposed legs is a go-to real estate staging tip!
-Because there’s space around the furniture, it keeps the eye from getting stuck on bulky items or overcrowded areas.
+Because there’s visual space around the furniture, it keeps the eye from getting stuck on bulky items or overcrowded areas.
 Not to mention, couches, coffee tables, and nightstands with exposed legs also add a touch of sophistication and elegance to any room.

 If you’re staging a small house to sell, you don’t want it seem dark, dreary, or cramped.
 Plants are a simple way to bring a room to life!
 Add a cacti, succulent, or small shrub to freshen up the space, purify the air, and add visual interest.
 Plus, plants are much more cost-effective than buying fresh flowers for every showing.